Provincial Grand

 The Grand Charity is the central grant making charity of

-Charity comes from donations by individual Freemasons and their
+Grand Charity comes from donations by individual Freemasons

 Restoration